Why join the MRC WIMM?

 Training and development opportunities

 At the MRC WIMM you will be able to develop your skills, both inside and outside your lab.
 We run an annual course on methods and techniques for new postgraduate students, and our Centre for Computational Biology offers several courses on computational biology.
 In addition, you will have access to a variety of courses across the University of Oxford, covering topics such as statistics, microscopy, thesis writing and public engagement.
 You will participate in lab meetings and journal clubs, and join other labs in topic-specific group meetings and seminars.
-You will also be encouraged to attend national and international scientific meetings as part of your training and you can also join our mentoring scheme.
+You will also be encouraged to attend national and international scientific meetings to present your research as part of your training and you can also join our mentoring scheme.

 During your time at the MRC WIMM you will have access to several sources of support.
 In addition to your supervisor, you will have a thesis committee that will meet annually to advise on your academic work and monitor your progress.
 The Graduate Studies Committee is there to support all students at the MRC WIMM, and any concerns can be voiced through student representatives.
 In addition, the MRC WIMM Graduate Student Association (WGSA) provides peer support, and fully trained Peer Supporters provide a listening ear for those with welfare concerns.